andreasthoelke/dotvim/keymaps/process-overview.md

 - I use a classic (typewriter) 10 fingers touch typing technique, so fingers correspond with specific keys.
 - The keys for 'g' and 'b' are covered by the index finger of the left hand.
 - The keys 'asdfg' (left hand) and 'hjkl;' (right hand) are on the 'base row/position' and are generally very easy to type/reach since fingers don't have to move much.
-- Keys like '`', '1', '-', '\', '=' are far from the fingers' base position and are harder to type.
+- Keys like 'backtick', '1', '-', '\', '=' are far from the fingers' base position and are harder to type.

 ### Classic Vim Maps